MBBS & MS (General Surgery) DNB (Surgical Gastroenterology)

 In some cases, individuals with appendicitis may experience pain or discomfort while urinating.

-Appendicitis is the inflammation of the appendix, a small organ attached to the large intestine.
-It typically presents with symptoms such as abdominal pain, loss of appetite, nausea, and vomiting.
-The pain often starts around the belly button and migrates to the lower right abdomen.
-If left untreated, the inflamed appendix can rupture, leading to a serious and potentially life-threatening condition.
+Appendicitis is an inflammation of the appendix—a small organ attached to the large intestine.
+Its symptoms typically include abdominal pain, loss of appetite, nausea, and vomiting.
+There are multiple types of appendicitis, and the pain often begins around the navel before spreading to the lower right side of the abdomen.
+If left untreated, the inflamed appendix can rupture, leading to a severe and life-threatening condition.
 Diagnosis involves clinical evaluation, imaging, and laboratory tests.
-The standard treatment is surgical removal of the appendix through an appendectomy.
-Prompt medical attention is crucial to prevent complications and ensure a successful recovery.
+The standard treatment is an appendectomy—the surgical removal of the appendix.
+It is crucial to seek immediate medical attention to avoid complications and ensure a full recovery.

 Appendicitis occurs when the appendix becomes inflamed, but the exact cause is not always clear.
 Possible factors contributing to appendicitis include: